 Mark has been a member of the IFAL Executive for three years.
 He is passionate about the power of action learning to help people address priorities, solve problems and learn something in the process.
 And he has a strong belief that IFAL has a central role in spreading the word about action learning and the difference it can make.

 Heidi Schaefer (Exec member since January 2012)

 Heidi has been involved with Action Learning since the mid 1990s when she did her MSc in Management using Action Learning.
 Since then Heidi has worked with sets across a range of sectors and occupations.
 She was a member of the national facilitator team for Action Learning Matters (ALM), run by NAVCA and more recently with LEAD at Lancaster University, a leadership programme for small businesses.
 She is a passionate believer in the power of Action Learning to transform individual thinking and action and thereby organizations.
 Heidi joined the IFAL Executive to get involved in ‘spreading the word’ about Action Learning as well as participate in the work we do to support facilitators.
-She is also a practicing visual artist and run a contemporary art gallery from the front room her house.
+She is also a practicing visual artist and runs a contemporary art gallery from the front room of her house.

 Janie Wilson (Exec member since October 2009)

 Janie is a professional coach, mentor and facilitator.
 With over 20 years consultancy experience she has worked at all levels in the UK and internationally, specialising in change and transition, talent, team and professional development, career and life work planning.
 Janie is an experienced facilitator of complex processes and action learning, and use a rich mix of tools to encourage insight, create focus, develop clarity, resilience and motivation.
 She is a trained Open Space facilitator, Action Learning Facilitator and trainer of facilitators, Professional Coach with ICF, Member of CIPD and Fellow of CMI.
 Janie has also trained with Ashridge in Virtual facilitation and to use constellations in systemic coaching.